تنبيه: النسخة الإنجليزية من هذه الاتفاقية هي النسخة النافذة في حال وجود تعارض بين النسخة الإنجليزية والنسخ الأخرى.

 a.
 A Retail Client will be given more information and disclosures with regards to the Company, its services, cost, commissions, fees and charges and the safeguarding of client financial instruments and client funds.
 The Company ensures the safeguarding of Client instruments and the segregation of Client funds from the Company’s own funds, which, in accordance with the EU financial regulations, are kept in reputable licensed financial institutions within the EU and are at all times segregated from the Company's.
 Segregation of client money ensures that in the event the Company becomes insolvent, funds held in these accounts will be returned to the clients, minus the administrators’ cost in handling and distributing these funds, instead of being treated as recoverable assets by general creditors of the Company.

 b.
 Investor Compensation Fund (‘ICF’) is the Cyprus compensation funds of last resort for clients of Cyprus Investment Firms (‘CIF’), such as LCM.
 Membership to the ICF ensures that Clients of the Company can claim compensation in the event that the Company is unable to compensate its clients for a claim.
 This provides the Company’s Clients with an extra measure of insurance for their funds.
-The ICF does not cover Institutional or Professional Clients but only Retail Clients of the Company.
+The ICF does not cover Institutional or Professional Clients but only Retail Clients of the Company who are not trading in cryptocurrencies.
 The total payable compensation to each covered Client may not exceed €20.000, irrespective of the number of accounts held, currency and place of offering of the investment service.

 c.
 Under the law, where the Company provides investment services or discretionary portfolio management, the Company shall ask a retail client to provide information regarding his knowledge and experience in the investment field relevant to the specific type of product or service offered or demanded so as to enable the investment firm to assess whether the investment service or product envisaged is appropriate for the client.
 In case the Company considers, on the basis of the information received, that the product or service is not appropriate to the Client, it shall warn the Client accordingly.